Rich result and schema markup, also referred to as structured data, go hand in hand. But, what are they and what do they do? Let’s break it down.

-If your SEO efforts are mainly focused on Google rather than Bing then it is recommended that you use the JSON-LD format, as this is favoured by Google.
+If your SEO efforts are focused on Google rather than Bing, it is recommended that you use the JSON-LD format, as this is favoured by Google.

 On the other hand, Microsoft’s search engine Bing doesn’t favour any one markup format listed above over another.

-Rich results are enhanced results in Google search, which go beyond the typical blue link to a website.
-They tend to have extra visual or interactive features, which present the website content in a more informative way for the user.
+Rich results are enhanced results in Google search and go beyond the typical blue link to a website.
+They tend to have extra visual or interactive features which, as a result, present the website content in a more informative way for the user.
 As mentioned earlier, rich results are the outcome of adding Schema markup to your website.

 Google announced that rich snippets, rich cards and enriched results should now be referred to as ‘rich results’.
-This is to reduce any confusion between the three commonly used names.
+Google did this because they wanted to reduce any confusion between the three commonly used names.

-There are different schema markup content types that you can ‘mark up’ which would help to create rich results and help you to stand out from other search results.
+There are different schema markup content types that you can ‘mark up’ which, as a result, would help to create rich results and help you to stand out from other search results.